Space-Cowb0y/wifiscan/README.md

 usage

+<code>pip install pandas flask plotly.io dash functools comtypes ctypes fpdf time typing datetime tempfile sys subprocess os pkgutil</code>

 <code>python -m main.py scan</code>

+###### I preferer the method below

 If you have any problem running this on a company env install the original package and copy/paste all this repo on winwifi folder (C:\Users\%user%\AppData\Roaming\Python\Python312\site-packages\winwifi)

 you can run